ariessa/calculate_profit_and_loss_backend/README.md

 # Calculate Profit and Loss - Backend

-A backend service that calculates and displays the Profit and Loss (PnL) of a wallet address holding xAVAX tokens on the Avalanche C-Chain.
+A backend service that calculates and returns the Profit and Loss (PnL) of a wallet address holding xAVAX tokens on the Avalanche C-Chain.

 <br />